jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Answer**:
 I think ensuring the continued flow of groceries and our food supply chains is a priority, but so is arresting the spread of COVID-19.
 So is ensuring that workers in all industries across the country can remain safe.
-Getting that balance right requires US all to step up very carefully because we need to make sure that, yes, we are continuing the flow of great Canadian food to people.
+Getting that balance right requires us all to step up very carefully because we need to make sure that, yes, we are continuing the flow of great Canadian food to people.
 Indeed, we need to ensure that we have as much domestic food security and stability as we possibly can.
 That means taking advantage of the summer months coming up and the growing and the planting season now.
 At the same time, we have to make sure we are doing things that are keeping farmers, agricultural workers, producers, and transformers safe.